SPCSR/DisplayTemplates/JavaScript Display Templates (JSLink)/Blank ListView Template/README.md

 JAN 2015 Update

 There was an issue with the MDS registration on all of these that required you to inject the site collection location into the display template.
-As we always know that the MDS URL includes _Layouts/15/start.aspx, we can use that to extract the Display Templates location.
+The _spPageContextInfo.siteAbsoluteUrl object gives us the absolutle URL of the site collection, so we'll use that.
+(Thanks to Elio Struyf for the pointer!)

 If we're not using MDS on the site, then we don't care and the registration is ignored.